zhufuyi/sponge_doc/en/learn-about-sponge.md

 - It supports batch generation of template code for any API interfaces.
 - When adding new API interfaces, it automatically merges the added API interface code into the template code.
-- If MySQL is selected as the data storage type, it is essentially an enhanced version of `⓵Web service created based on sql`.
+- If MySQL is selected as the data storage type, it is essentially an enhanced version of `⓵Create web service based on sql`.
 It not only supports batch addition of standardized CRUD API interfaces, but also automatically generates custom API interface code (except for specific logic).
 Adding a complete custom API interface does not require manually writing all the interface code, similar to traditional API development.
 - If a non-MySQL data type is selected, you must manually write code to connect to the data and create the DAO.
 The handler calls the DAO interface.

 Refer to the diagram above.
 The generated web service code includes the `handler template`.
 If MySQL is used as the data type, the generated code also includes the `dao` and `model` submodules.
 For other data types, you need to manually write the `dao` and `model` submodule code.

-#### **⓸Microservice created based on protobuf**
+#### **⓸Create grpc service based on protobuf**

-`⓸Microservice created based on protobuf` is a general microservice (grpc) that includes all the necessary functionality from development to deployment and API interface template code.
+`⓸Create grpc service based on protobuf` is a general grpc service that includes all the necessary functionality from development to deployment and API interface template code.
 It supports various database types for data storage.

 **Use Case:** General microservice projects.